-$$\kappa = \frac{u}{2} \left(\delta x - u \delta t \right) \tag{38c}$$
+$${20}$$ $\kappa = \frac{u}{2} \left(\delta x - u \delta t \right)$ (38c)

 Compared with the nature Eq.
 (30), the modified equation that best fits the Euler-upwind numerical scheme Eq.
-(37) presents a correction of the wind which depends on the trend $\partial_t u$ and the self advection $u\partial_x u$ of the wind u.
+(37) presents a correction of the wind which depends on the trend 25 $\partial_t u$ and the self advection $u\partial_x u$ of the wind u.
 The magnitude of the correction scales as δt and is null at the limit $\delta t \to 0$.
-But this is not the only modification of the dynamics, as a more critical difference emerges from the numerical discretization: a diffusion term whose magnitude depends on the CFL number $u\delta t/\delta x$.
+But this is not the only modification of the dynamics, as a more critical difference emerges from the numerical discretization: a diffusion term whose magnitude depends on 30 the CFL number $u\delta t/\delta x$.
 In particular, the diffusion coefficient is negative when the CFL number is larger than one.
 The diffusion breaks the conservation property of the initial dynamics Eq.
 (30).
-This example shows the importance of the modified equation: this provides a way to understand and characterize the defects due to the numerical resolution.
+This example shows the importance of the modified equation: this provides a way to understand and 35 characterize the defects due to the numerical resolution.
 In one dimension, for evolution equation, this can be diffusive processes (associated with derivatives of even order) or dispersive processes (associated with derivatives of odd order).

-From the PKF point of view, the modified equation is crucial since it converts a discrete dynamics into a partial differential equation, which appeared from P16 and P18, much simpler to handle when considering error covariance dynamics.
+From the PKF point of view, the modified equation is cru40 cial since it converts a discrete dynamics into a partial differential equation, which appeared from P16 and P18, much simpler to handle when considering error covariance dynamics.
 Thanks to the modified equation Eq.
-(38), it is now possible to compute the TL evolution of the predictability error for the Euler-upwind scheme, which can be expressed as
+(38), it is now possible to compute the TL evolution of the predictability error 45 for the Euler-upwind scheme, which can be expressed as the computation workflow, a splitting method has been introduced in P16 and P18.
+Due to the diffusion process appearing in Eq.
+(39), the PKF formulation faces a closure issue for which a closure scheme has been successfully proposed in P18, the Gaussian closure.
+The interested reader is referred to P18 for the details.
+Note that an alternative to the Gaussian closure can be deduced from the data through machinelearning (Pannekoucke and Fablet, 2020).
+Hence, the resulting dynamics for the parameter of the predictability-error covariance model is given by

-$$\partial_t \varepsilon^p + U \partial_x \varepsilon^p = \kappa \partial_x^2 \varepsilon^p. \tag{39}$$
+$$\partial_t \varepsilon^p + U \partial\tau \varepsilon^p = \kappa \partial\tau^2 \varepsilon^p. \tag{39}$$